 For state building projects begun from January 1, 2017, through September 22, 2017, see the Department of Administration's website.

-2015 Wisconsin Act 55 (the budget bill) repealed the state prevailing wage law for local governmental units such as villages, towns, cities, school districts, or sewerage districts effective January 1, 2017.
+In the 2015 budget bill, Wisconsin Act 55 repealed the state prevailing wage law for local governmental units such as villages, towns, cities, school districts, or sewerage districts effective January 1, 2017.
 However, if a local governmental unit:

 then those public works projects are subject to the prior prevailing wage law (§66.0903, Wis.
 Stats.) through the life of the project.
 Projects of public works with prevailing wage project determinations issued prior to 2017 continue to be subject to the prior prevailing wage law through the life of the project even though the project may have work going on in 2017 or subsequent years.